zhaopinglu/qinghe/readme.md

 # Qinghe
 -- zhaopinglu77@gmail.com, 2021.

-A tool to migrate schema and data from Oracle 11g+ to MySQL 5.7+.
+A tool to migrate schema and data from Oracle 11G/12C/19C/... database to MySQL 5/8 database.

 Feel free to use this software and there is no warranty for it.